A Broken Frame: Marsheaux cover version

 In 2015, Greek synth-pop duo Marsheaux released a complete cover version of A Broken Frame on Undo Records.
-While the reviewer for Release Magazine wrote that this version was not "anything essential" but well done, other reviews were more detailed.
+Release Magazine wrote that this version was not "anything essential" but well done.
 The Electricity Club found influences of And One in the cover of "The Sun & the Rainfall" and concluded that Marsheaux had "used unconventional sounds and vocals to make this record their own".
 Reviews from Germany noted that Marsheaux had elaborated on the assets and downsides of the original release.
 According to Westdeutsche Allgemeine Zeitung, the kitschy sides of the early Depeche Mode album were deliberately uncovered in tracks like "The Meaning of Love", while the Sonic Seducer lauded Marsheaux's darker and slower interpretation of this song.